GoogleCloudPlatform/cloud-foundation-fabric/modules/folder/README.md

     }
   }
 }
-# tftest modules=1 resources=10 inventory=iam.yaml
+# tftest modules=1 resources=5 inventory=iam.yaml
 ```

 ## IAM

-There are four three exclusive ways at the role level of managing IAM in this module

-- non-authoritative via the `iam_additive`, `iam_additive_members` and `iam_members` variables, where bindings created outside this module will coexist with those managed here
-- authoritative via the `group_iam` and `iam` variables, where bindings created outside this module (eg in the console) will be removed at each `terraform apply` cycle if the same role is also managed here
-- authoritative policy via the `iam_policy` variable, where any binding created outside this module (eg in the console) will be removed at each `terraform apply` cycle regardless of the role
+IAM bindings are managed via a set of three variables:

+- `group_iam` and `iam` implementing role-authoritative bindings
+- `iam_members` implementing additive bindings (with our without condition), or role-level additive bindings with conditions

 The authoritative and additive approaches can be used together, provided different roles are managed by each.
-The IAM policy is incompatible with the other approaches, and must be used with extreme care.

-Some care must be taken with the `groups_iam` variable (and in some situations with the additive variables) to ensure that variable keys are static values, so that Terraform is able to compute the dependency graph.
+Some care must also be taken with the `groups_iam` variable to ensure that variable keys are static values, so that Terraform is able to compute the dependency graph.

 ## Organization policies